 Technology will be used mindfully where it supports our students’ learning.
 We are not anti-technology; in fact, we feel strongly that we can help teenagers develop healthy social media and technology habits now to positively impact their mental health in the long-term.
 All students will be required to bring their own laptop to school every day.

-The good news in starting with a Grade 8/9 curriculum is that any classroom can be transformed into a junior high science lab!
-The BC grade 8 and 9 science curriculum takes a generalist approach.
-As we expand to a full Grade 8-12 high school, we will offer separate science courses in an appropriate laboratory environment.
 Our science program will be built to engage students in both theory and hands-on experiments using in-class equipment, on-line resources, invited speakers and programs, and field trips to some of the many hi-tech science facilities right in our neighbourhood.

 These areas of study fall under the applied design, skills, and technology (ADST) portion of the BC curriculum.
 The ADST curriculum can be covered by working on a wide range of projects, from building a website to making a hammock.
 In our program, we plan to expose students to a broad range of ADST choices as well as help our students choose a project they’re passionate about that falls within the ADST curriculum, and coach them to take creative risks, prototype their ideas, test, create and share their projects.

 For families outside of the PSS community, we will be conducting interviews with prospective students and reviewing their elementary school records to determine if our High School program is the right fit for them.
-Our application process for all prospective students is guided by our commitment to each student’s success, and we will only accept a student into the program if we feel we can support their academic and social-emotional learning journey.
+Our application process for all prospective students is guided by our commitment to each student’s success, and we will only accept a student into the program if we feel we can support their academic and social-emotional learning needs.

 At this stage, just that we’re so excited to finally be at a place where we can bring this long-time vision of a high school program to life.
 A passionate group of PSS parents recognized that if they wanted a relationship-based education program like this for their teens, they would have to create it themselves.
 So, they got together over several meetings in the school year of 2019/20 and have made this dream of a PSS High School a reality for September 2021.
 Brainstorm sessions have been vibrant with ideas for growing the program to include documentary-making classes, entrepreneurial projects, real-life work experiences, financial literacy building, school-wide community engagement initiatives, volunteer opportunities, outdoor education…stay updated on these ideas and all exciting updates about the program by signing up for our mailing list here.